Indigenous Peoples Resources

-Research has shown that Aboriginal people are more likely to have high blood pressure and type 2 diabetes, which puts First Nations, Inuit and Métis people at an even greater risk of heart disease and stroke than the general population.
+Research has shown that Indigenous Peoples are more likely to have high blood pressure and type 2 diabetes, which puts First Nations, Inuit and Métis people at an even greater risk of heart disease and stroke than the general population.

 Heart disease and stroke are two of the three leading causes of death in Canada, so it’s important to understand how to prevent them.
 The Foundation has culturally adapted some resources to help you understand the risk factors and signs for heart disease and stroke.